Cochlosoma: Practical importance

-Infection of Cochlosoma species has also been associated with runting and catarrhal enteritis in wild and domestic turkey poults and ducklings1,10.
-Most observed cases of infection in adult finches are subclinical11.
+Infection of Cochlosoma species has also been associated with runting and catarrhal enteritis in wild and domestic turkey poults and ducklings.
+Most observed cases of infection in adult finches are subclinical.

-Cochlosoma attach themselves onto the host via suction which leaves microscopic lesions and swelling on the surface epithelium10.
-Although there are many cases in which Cochlosoma species have been found to be the main pathogen, they are often found in conjunction with Coccidia, Salmonella, and Hexamita1.
+Cochlosoma attach themselves onto the host via suction which leaves microscopic lesions and swelling on the surface epithelium.
+Although there are many cases in which Cochlosoma species have been found to be the main pathogen, they are often found in conjunction with Coccidia, Salmonella, and Hexamita.
 The most notable case directly associated with Cochlosoma occurred in Scotland in 1945 when an outbreak resulted in severe enteritis and high mortality rates in turkey poults.
-Large numbers of Cochlosoma were found in the duodenum and jejunum of the birds10.
+Large numbers of Cochlosoma were found in the duodenum and jejunum of the birds.